Tidal Energy

 Using Tidal Energy to Generate Electricity

-tidal energy iconTidal Energy or Tidal Power as it is also known, is another form of hydro power that exploits the vast energy source of the oceans tides to generate electricity.
-Tidal Energy is a “sustainable energy source”, as the Earth uses the gravitational forces of both the moon and the sun everyday to move vast quantities of water around the oceans and seas producing tides.
+Tidal Energy or Tidal Power as it is also known, is another water based power that exploits the vast energy source of the oceans tides to generate electricity.
+Tidal Energy is a “sustainable energy source”, as the Earth uses the gravitational forces of both the moon and the sun everyday to move vast quantities of water around the oceans and seas producing tidal flows and currents.

-As the Earth, its Moon and the Sun rotate around each other in space, the gravitational movement of the moon and the sun with respect to the earth, causes millions of gallons of water to flow around the Earth’s oceans creating periodic shifts in these moving bodies of water.
+As the Earth, its Moon and the Sun rotate around each other in outer space, the gravitational movement of the moon and the sun with respect to the Earth, causes millions of gallons of water to flow around the Earth’s oceans creating periodic shifts in these moving bodies of water.
 These vertical shifts of water are what we call “tides”.

 on Tidal Energy